(1) In architecture, a series of regularly spaced columns

 engineering which intrigued many.On

-paper, coupling 7.0 litre (the Eldorado later to reach 8.2 (500 cubic inch)) V8s with FWD sounded at least courageous but even in the early, more powerful,
+paper, coupling 7.0 litre (429 cubic inch) (the Eldorado soon enlarged to 8.2 (500)) V8s with FWD sounded at least courageous but even in the early, more powerful,

 such a configuration and the transmission (which included a chain-drive!)